catseye/SixtyPical/README.md

 ### Static analysis

-The SixtyPical language defines an [effect system][], and the reference compiler [symbolically executes][] the input program in the manner of [flow typing][] to confirm that it does not violate it.
+The SixtyPical language defines an [effect system][], and the reference compiler [abstractly interprets][] the input program in the manner of [flow typing][] to confirm that it does not violate it.
 This can detect common mistakes such as